-The Official Party stands on stage at historic Faneuil Hall in Boston, Massachusetts during the Change of Command ceremony.
+The Official Party stands on the stage at historic Faneuil Hall in Boston, Massachusetts during the Change of Command ceremony.

-New England District holds Change of Command Ceremony in Historic Faneuil Hall
+New England District holds Change of Command Ceremony at Boston's Historic Faneuil Hall

-The New England District practiced the ancient tradition of passing the Command Flag from one commander to another, July 19, at historical Faneuil Hall in Boston, Massachusetts.
+In a ceremony that honors the men and women of the U.S. Army Corps of Engineers, the leadership of the New England District embraced the ancient tradition of passing the Command Flag from one commander to another, July 19, at historic Faneuil Hall in Boston, Massachusetts.
 There, in front of family, friends, honored guests and the New England District Team, Col. Christopher Barron relinquished command to Col. William Conde during the brief, but meaningful ceremony.

 Maj.
-Gen. Ken Savre, Commander, Maneuver Support Center of Excellence and Fort Leonard Wood in Missouri, presided over the ceremony.
+Gen. Kent Savre, Commander, Maneuver Support Center of Excellence and Fort Leonard Wood in Missouri, presided over the ceremony.
 Maj.
 Gen. Savre, who is the former North Atlantic Division Commander, stepped in for Maj.
 Gen. William Graham, who served overseas at the time of the ceremony.